 Susanne J. Rosen – Executive Director

 Susanne has over 35 years of experience in the nonprofit sector connecting people with special needs and animals.
 She was an assistance dog trainer, volunteer coordinator and development director at Canine Companions for Independence in California.
 In 1988, Sue and her sister Kerrill Knaus-Hardy, founded HORSES for the Physically Challenged in Oregon.
 During her 26 years there she trained therapy horses for persons with special needs; ran the first and only all access horse rental business at Silver Falls State Park; designed custom riding equipment; and took people with disabilities on equine pack trips into the wild and wilderness areas of Oregon.
-Susanne was the Executive Director at Adaptive Riding Institute which was the third largest equine therapy program in Oregon before assisting with the founding of HART.
+Susanne was the Executive Director at Adaptive Riding Institute which was the third largest equine therapy program in Oregon before assisting with the founding of Horses Adaptive Riding and Therapy.

 Amber L. Schoeff – Program Coordinator, Head Instructor